Cigarette Retailer Filing Information

 The cigarette tax in Colorado is 4.2 cents per cigarette and is represented by a $0.84 or $1.05 tax stamp depending on the number of cigarettes in the pack.
 The tax stamp is affixed on each pack of cigarettes by the wholesaler and indicates that all applicable taxes have been paid.

-Beginning July 1, 2009, retailers will charge state sales tax of 2.9 percent on all retail sales of cigarettes.
-Cigarettes are still exempt from city, county, and special district sales tax.
-Businesses will be required to account for state sales tax on cigarettes on the "Colorado Retail Sales Tax Return" (DR 0100).
+Retailers must charge the state sales tax of 2.9 percent on all retail sales of cigarettes.
+Beginning January 1, 2014 retailers in the regional transpiration district (RTD) and the scientific and cultural facilities district (SCFD) must charge the 1% RTD and/or 0.1% SCFD special district sales tax on all retail sales of cigarettes.
+Cigarettes are exempt from city and county sales tax and from special district (other than the RTD and SCFD special districts) sales tax.
+Businesses will be required to account for RTD, SCFD, and state sales tax on cigarettes on the "Colorado Retail Sales Tax Return" (DR 0100).

 Tobacco Retailer Filing Information

 By definition, a tobacco product is any tobacco product other than a cigarette.
 All retail sales of tobacco products are subject to the 2.9% state sales tax as well as any applicable local and special district sales taxes.
 For information on local sales/use tax rates, see the publication Colorado Sales/Use Tax Rates (DR 1002) which is updated each January and July.
 You may also view Local Sales Tax Rates.